Welcome from the Program Director

 - Our residents work at an outpatient clinic based at Kalamazoo’s Family Health Center, a federally qualified health center, where we are committed to compassionately serving the underprivileged.
 The medical challenges in this population result in a breadth of training that is not found in many community based residencies.

 - Our program was one of the first in the country to receive Osteopathic Recognition through the Accreditation Council for Graduate Medical Education.
 Together, we are continuing our legacy of integrated, high-quality, and hands-on Osteopathic Manipulative Medicine Training throughout the AOA/ACGME merger and beyond.
 Osteopathic medical students are welcome and encouraged to apply.
 OMM Training is available to interested MDs and DOs.

 - We offer international elective for our resident physicians, including an annual tropical medicine rotation in Madagascar, and have a new elective rotation in Peru.

 - We offer a breadth of experiences in obstetrics and gynecology.
+The Family Medicine residency clinic has our own unique patient population for whom we provide prenatal care and delivery.
 All residents are taught competency in spontaneous vaginal deliveries in hospital-based rotations, and continuity deliveries occur during the second and third years of training.
-Residents who are interested in making OB part of their practice have an additional opportunity to obtain extra experience through our OB track.
+Residents who are interested in making OB part of their practice have additional opportunity to obtain extra experience through elective rotations in Family Medicine Maternity Care.